 "It's actually coming along great," he explained.
-"David Lindsay Johnson is working on the screenplay, and I feel pretty confident they will have that one up and running next year."
+"David Leslie Johnson is working on the screenplay, and I feel pretty confident they will have that one up and running next year."

 2013's The Conjuring and 2016's sequel were both massive hits for Warner Bros. and director James Wan, so a third chapter was almost inevitable even as the studio has concentrated on offshoots like Annabelle — which is shooting a third entry this fall — and The Nun.
 Johnson, who co-wrote The Conjuring 2, was tasked with penning the script for the follow-up last year, although little has been said about it since.

 The beauty of The Conjuring series is that the case files of real-life paranormal investigators Ed and Lorraine Warren (played in the movies by Patrick Wilson and Vera Farmiga) contain plenty of ideas for new stories, so there's no shortage of potentially eerie material.